nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 ### Alternatives

-Interestingly, there is a paper from my old university, [Linking Parametric CAD with Adjoint Surface Sensitivities](https://pureadmin.qub.ac.uk/ws/portalfiles/portal/51950626/Linking_parametric_CAD_with_adjoint_surface_sensitivities.pdf), that presents a method of combining adjoint methods with contemporary, non-differentiable parametric CAD.
+Interestingly, there is a paper from my old department at QUB, [Linking Parametric CAD with Adjoint Surface Sensitivities](https://pureadmin.qub.ac.uk/ws/portalfiles/portal/51950626/Linking_parametric_CAD_with_adjoint_surface_sensitivities.pdf), that presents a method of combining adjoint methods with contemporary, non-differentiable parametric CAD.